DallanQ/dominion/Manual.md

 - Cards in the Trash are essentially out of the game, though some expansion cards can get them.

-Finally there are three symbols used in text boxes.
+### Finally there are three symbols used in text boxes (page 8)

-(icon of a Heater shield) - Victory points.
-The player with the most (icon of a Heater shield) wins.
+- (icon of a shield) - Victory points.
+The player with the most (icon of a shield) wins.

-(a coin with no number on it icon) - The coin symbol.
+- (icon of a coin with no number on it) - The coin symbol.
 This indicates costs of cards, and amounts of money produced.

-Dividing line - Some cards have the text box divided with a line (e.g. Moat).
+- Dividing line - Some cards have the text box divided with a line (e.g. Moat).
 This separates abilities that happen at different times.
 When playing the card, you follow instructions above the line only; the text below the line will say when it applies.

 ## Shuffling (page 8)